NbAiLab/AltMorph/code_explanation.md

 ### Why Caching?
 - **Problem**: API calls are slow (300-500ms each)
-- **Solution**: File-based cache with smart key generation
+- **Solution**: File-based cache with explicit key generation
 - **Result**: 10x speed improvement on subsequent runs

 ## Summary

-AltMorph is a sophisticated system that combines:
+AltMorph combines:
 1. **Norwegian POS tagging** for linguistic accuracy
 2. **Comprehensive API querying** for completeness
 3. **BERT contextual scoring** for acceptability
-4. **Smart caching and concurrency** for performance
+4. **Caching and concurrency** for performance
 5. **Robust error handling** for reliability

 The key insight is that morphological alternatives aren't just about grammar—context matters enormously.
 A word that's grammatically correct might be contextually inappropriate, and only advanced language models can make these subtle distinctions.

 The system prioritizes correctness over speed, but uses caching and concurrency to make it practical for real-world use.
-Every design decision was made to handle the complexity of natural language while providing reliable, fast results.
+Every design decision aims to handle the complexity of natural language while providing reliable results.

-When you see the output `"{Jenta, Jenten} {kasta, kastet} ballen til gutten."`, you're seeing the result of a complex pipeline that considered grammar, context, and acceptability to give you only the alternatives that truly make sense.
+When you see the output `"{Jenta, Jenten} {kasta, kastet} ballen til gutten."`, the pipeline has considered grammar, context, and acceptability to keep alternatives that are likely to fit.